Frequently Asked Questions (FAQ)

 Q: When will my barrel ship?

 All of our barrels are custom barrels.
-We do not have any ready-to-ship inventory, so your barrel will be made-to-order just for you.
+We typically do not have any ready-to-ship inventory, so your barrel will be made-to-order just for you.
 We provide an estimated delivery time, and that is our expected time to get your barrel complete and into our shipping department.
 Delivery times vary throughout the year, and can fluctuate due to order volume, caliber ordered and your particular configuration.

 Q: I live in Canada, can I order a CarbonSix barrel?